john-farina/myTamagotchi/README.md

 ### Updating Game & Animations
 For updating the game and animations i am using two setIntervals that are both updating on there own interval, for the game interval it is set at a higher pace because i want it to be fluent and not feel laggy, but i did the opposite for the animation frame because i do want the animations to be choppy, to try to go for the tamagotchi style

+## Tamagotchi Game Logic

+### Time Oriented & Random
+The core mechanics of tamagotchi are centered around the use of time and randomness.
+These elements are used to create a unique and unpredictable experience for the player.
+For instance, the tamagotchi's evolution is determined by both time and random chance.
+The game state is updated with the current time each time the Tamagotchi evolves, and the value is compared with the start time of the game.
+When the preffered time for evolution is reached, the game uses a random percent generation function to determine the specific outcome of the evolution, adding an element of surprise and replayability for each aspect of the game.

+### Evolution States

+### Health/Happy Degeneration

+### Guessing Game

 <!-- USAGE EXAMPLES -->
 ## Usage